ubc-library-rc/workflow-tools/content/introduction.md

 ### Consider best practices when organising your work

 * Plan how you will use the tools you adopt before you adopt them.
+Consider creating a mind map to step through all of the parts of your project.
 * Make sure it's possible to back up and export your information from any tool you choose to use.
 * If working on a team, make sure you establish who is responsible for what part of the project; no tool will do this for you.
 * Develop a <a href="https://researchdata.library.ubc.ca/plan/organize-your-data/">consistent and useful file naming system</a>.